Kanhoji Angre: Naval career

 A painted scroll depicting different types of ships of the Marathan Navy, primarily grabs and gallivats, but also including some captured English ships.

 Angre's career as a naval commander began in 1685 when the Killedar (fort commander) of Suvranadurg tried to defect to the Siddi of Janjira, an 18 year old Angre took control of the fort and captured the Killedar.
-When this news reached the Maratha ruler Chatrapati Sambhaji Maharaj, he was pleased with Kanhoji's loyalty.
-As a result, Chatrapati Sambhaji Maharaj made Kanhoji the Killedar (commander) of Suvarnadurg.
+When this news reached the Maratha ruler Chhatrapati Sambhaji Maharaj, he was pleased with Kanhoji's loyalty.
+As a result, Chhatrapati Sambhaji Maharaj made Kanhoji the Killedar (commander) of Suvarnadurg.
 After the death of Admiral Sidhoji Gujar around 1698, the Maratha Navy survived because of the extensive efforts of Kanhoji Angre.
 He was originally appointed as Sarkhel or Darya-Saranga (Admiral) by the chief of Satara in c.
 1698.
 Under that authority, he was master of the Western coast of India from Mumbai to Vingoria (now Vengurla) in present-day state of Maharashtra, except for the property of the Muslim Siddis of Murud-Janjira who were affiliated with the Mughal Empire.
 Under his leadership, the activities of European trading companies were checked along the western coast of India.
 Kanhoji later swore allegiance to supreme Maratha ruler Chhatrapati Shahu and his prime minister Peshwa Balaji Vishwanath.
 He gained their support to develop naval facilities on the western coast of India, or Konkan.
 Angre was also placed as chief of 26 forts and fortified places of Maharashtra.

 Kanhoji started his career by attacking merchant ships of European East India companies and slowly gained the enmity from all European powers in the region.
 In 1702, he captured an Indian merchant ship from Calicut with six English sailors onboard and took it to his harbor.
 In 1707, he attacked the British East Indiaman Bombay which blew up during the fight.
 In time, the Europeans thought that he could capture any merchant ship except large, heavily armed ships.
 When Maratha Chhatrapati Shahu ascended the leadership of the Maratha Empire, he appointed Balaji Viswanath Bhat as his Senakarta (Commander) and negotiated an agreement with Angre around 1707.
 This was partly to appease Angre who supported the other ruler, Tarabai, who claimed the Maratha throne.
 As per agreement, Angre became head of the Maratha Navy.